 This is true in both the hardware and software senses.
 Invest in quality computers, cameras, and microphones to ensure smoothness of delivery on the hardware side.
 Similarly, ensure that you have all the requisite software packages too.

 There is a raft of software tools to facilitate online sales, each tailored to specific needs.
+With the rise of virtual selling, understanding how technology enhances these processes is essential.
+For instance, utilizing tools initially meant for personal interactions like video conferencing can be pivotal in business contexts.
+To understand better what is video conferencing and how it plays a role in supporting remote interactions beyond basic communications, consider diving into comprehensive resources.
 It is very well worth your time and effort to brush up on what’s available.
 For example, you might want to utilize more than one camera or insert graphics directly on screen, and more.

 These are all options that are open to the remote sales team.
 If your sales department is large enough to warrant it, you may even go down the route of making a presentation space, a little like a movie set in which various kinds of pitches can take place.